psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 Also there are pros and cons to use Tagless Final style for this purpose.
 Such a comparison deserves a separate article.
 If your team is not very proficient with trendy functional programming terms like ~~EJB, inheritance~~ "effect", "Tagless Final", it might be challenging.
 That of course depends on people, project requirements and deadlines.
-Functional programming requires attention, discipline and of course understanding of the things you do (that applies to any kind of programming, tho).
+Functional programming requires attention, discipline and understanding of the things you do (that applies to any kind of programming, tho).
 However, If you are familiar with Cats Effect, ZIO shouldn't be hard for you.
 Lots of concepts are similar, but some terminology might differ.
 With terminology of course I mean not the theory behind all of this, but some implementation methods.
 ZIO provides a lot of convenience methods, e.g. `foldM` we saw before.
 Of course, you can use ZIO in your Tagless Final services as the effect type.